 Session 1 – Internet access is required for online exploration.

-In this session students find out what a census is and look at the CensusAtSchool questionnaire for 2003.
+In this session students find out what a census is and look at the CensusAtSchool questionnaire .
 This session could be carried out as a whole class session using a data projector, in a computer lab with individuals (or small groups) using their own computers, or using printed resources downloaded from the internet prior to the lesson.

 Some starter questions to help explore the census information.